-Work that you complete in this course may not be shared with other students or published.
+Solution code to the course labs may not be shared outside of your working group of 1 or 2.
+Do not publish solutions publicly online.
+You may publish your final project publicly, but it may not reference CSC385, and you may not share your solution with any CSC385 students, current or future.
 This policy is to both protect the intellectual property of course staff and to protect you from committing acts of academic dishonesty.
 For more information on this topic, see the Department of Computer Science website.